-I've been blogging for almost 5 years but I almost don't talk about my field of work, Marketing Communications, because I want to write more about non-work topics where I'm also interested - movies, mass media, heritage, travel etc.
+I've been blogging for almost 5 years but I rarely or almost not talk about my field of work, Marketing Communications, because I want to write more about non-work topics where I'm also interested - movies, mass media, heritage, travel etc.

 But lately, I've received invitations to talk or write about the craft, the practice, the profession.
-Well I guess my years of experience, formal education, and local and international training make me somehow credible in the field.
 So aside from accommodating such opportunities to share what I know, I will also try to share it in this blog once in a while.

 So my first will be about bloggers engagement.
 Why?
 Lately, I've seen so much social media feeds about brands' concern on bloggers who don't behave well in certain events, activities and campaigns.
-I've been in Digital PR for around 7 years so let me share the best practices I've learned through the years.
+I've been in Digital PR for around 7 years and have attended local and international trainings and conferences so let me share the best practices I've learned through the years.

 There are 3 Cs to consider in brands' bloggers engagement.

 There are thousands of bloggers in the Philippines, hundreds are engaged by brands.
 But for me, first to be considered should be content.
 Is the blogger using the blog for what it's really meant for?
 Please remember blogs started as online diaries so that means a blog should carry the publisher's insights, experiences etc. If not, then the blogger should revisit the purpose of the blog.
 For me, I usually look for a unique content, a creatively written material, a well documented account of an experience.
 That's my first parameter before I proceed to the next C.